some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Request Eventgroup Negative Acknowledgment Entry type shall be used to indicate that Request Eventgroup Entry was NOT accepted.
+The Subscribe Eventgroup Negative Acknowledgment entry type shall be used to indicate that Subscribe Eventgroup entry was NOT accepted.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_619